automagica/automagica/README.md

 ## Components
 The Automagica suite consists of the following components:
 - __Automagica Bot__: runtime/agent responsible for performing the automated tasks.
+- __Automagica Flow__: a visual flow designer to build automations quickly with full support for Python code.
 - __Automagica Wand__: UI element picker powered by AI.
-- __Automagica Flow__: a visual flow designer to build automations quickly.
 - __Automagica Lab__: Notebook-style automation development environment based on Jupyter Notebooks (requires Jupyter to be installed).
 - __Automagica Portal__: management of bots, credentials, automations, logs, ...